queryluke/masseffect-5e/static/data/spells/dark_sphere.md

 - name: Amplify
   description: Add 1d8 to the detonation damage for each 4m the sphere travels.
 ---
-Launch a slow-moving, 4m wide sphere of dark energy in a straight line in front of you.
-It moves 4m this turn and at the end of each of your subsequent turns.
-Each creature caught in the sphere's path becomes <condition id="primed" sub="necrotic"/>
+Launch a slow-moving, 4m wide sphere of dark energy in a straight line.
+It moves 4m at the end of each of your turns.
-until the end of its next turn and must make a Constitution saving throw.
+A creature caught in the sphere's path becomes <condition id="primed" sub="necrotic"/> until the end of its next turn and must make a Constitution saving throw.
 On a failed save, a creature takes necrotic damage equal to 6d8 + your spellcasting ability modifier, or half as much on a successful one.

-At the start of your turn, if the sphere has traveled at least 20m, it detonates and the spell ends.
+At the start of your turn, if the sphere has traveled 20m, it detonates and the spell ends.
 Each creature within a 6m radius must make a Constitution saving throw.
 On a failed save a creature takes necrotic damage equal to 6d8 + your spellcasting ability modifier or half as much damage on a successful one.
 This damage detonates any primed targets.